Not unless your Perl script uses these environment variables.

 The $data_source

-value should begin with dbi:driver_name:
+value must begin with dbi:driver_name:

 .
 The driver_name